birdbathDWD/PyBathSpectra/README.md

 ### License
 Distributed under the MIT License.
 See `LICENSE` for more information.
 ## Getting started
 Experimental code.
 Flexibility is king (or queen).
-Best to download full *PyBathSpectra* repository and run all postprocessing analysis from this directory, **without installing** 'pybathspectra' functionality locally.
+Best to download full *PyBathSpectra* repository (latest release), unzip, and run all postprocessing analysis from this directory, **without installing** 'pybathspectra' functionality locally.

 Exact version numbers of the Python packages used for developing `pybathspectra` modules are listed in `setup.py`.
 Other versions, especially much newer versions, can (and will) cause compatibility issues, particularly due to the many changes in `NumPy` and `pandas` between different version numbers.
 Therefore, it may be best to create a virtual environment with the exact versions of Python packages listed in 'setup.py' and then run the *PyBathSpectra* postprocessing analysis inside this Python environment.
 ### Installation